Starting Over Financially After Bankruptcy, Divorce, or Unemployment

 Avoid Big Investment Risks

-It can be tempting to take risks with your investment decisions in the hopes that higher returns will make up for lost time.
-This is not smart.
+It can be tempting to take risks with your investment decisions in the hopes that higher returns will make up for lost time, but this is not smart.
 Slow and steady is the way to go.
-Learn how to measure investment risk.
-Then choose investments accordingly.
-Stay away from so-called get rich quick offers or investments that seem risky.
+Learn how to measure investment risk, then choose investments accordingly.
+And stay far away from so-called get rich quick offers or investments that seem risky.

 Buy a House?
 Maybe.